Medabots AX: Metabee and Rokusho

-Medabots AX: Metabee version and Medabots AX: Rokusho version are spin-off fighting games of the Medabots series, developed and published by Natsume.
+Medabots AX: Metabee version and Medabots AX: Rokusho version are spin-off fighting games of the Medabots series, developed by Natsume Co., Ltd. and published by Natsume Inc..

 Metabots AX was never released in Japan, instead an almost identical version called Medarot G was released.

 Plot

 Ikki Tenryou and his Medabot, Metabee or Rokusho enter a tournament to win the ultimate Medabot.

 Gameplay

 The gameplay of Medabots AX is different to that of previous instalments of the series as it is more of a platform fighting game much like Digimon Battle Spirit.
 Though much like the previous games, the player constructs their own Medabots using pieces won from battles.
 The player controls the leader Medabot and utilises various Medabot pieces and special abilities to defeat the enemy.